Lisa is a writer and gardener with extensive knowledge of plants and plant care. Her articles focus on easy-care tips for home gardeners.

 In general, darker colors will recede into the landscape while lighter colors will be more prominent in the landscape.

 Warm colors (red, yellow, orange) will catch your attention.
 They are energizing and exciting.

-Monochromatic colors creates visual unity.
+Monochromatic colors create visual unity.
 A way to spice up a monochromatic landscape is to use contrasting textures (both leaves and flowers) to add more visual interest.

 Tranquil and Zen Gardens

 Many people use serene colors in their outdoor space to create a relaxing retreat.
 Using the color wheel and color theory, cool colors create this effect.
-As seen in the example to the right, use of blue hydrangeas, pink roses and rose petals soften the landscape.
+As seen in this example above, the use of blue hydrangeas, pink roses and rose petals soften the landscape.
 To further create the Zen experience, a water feature was added and a Buddha statue.